Ostailor/molsim/CONTRIBUTING.md

 # Contributing

 Thanks for your interest in contributing!
 This project aims to deliver a research‑grade, safety‑aware molecule discovery pipeline.
-Please read AGENTS.md and TASKS.md before contributing.

 ## Development Setup